Computer-based planning, simulation, navigation and instruments to support surgical procedures

 - Research field

-- Functional materials and surfaces, Implant design and production with additive manufacturing, Computer aided surgery and Minimally invasive systems
+- Functional materials and surfaces, Design and additive manufacturing of medical devices, Computer aided surgery, Minimally invasive systems

 Ultrasound diagnostics